 Practice with weaving Japanese weft ikat (緯絣, yokogasuri).

 For the first course of the Fall semester, we had the choice between weft kasuri (緯絣, yokogasuri) and hogushi-ori, a technique that combines silk screen printing and weaving.
-I chose weft kasuri, because it is very traditional Japanese technique, and because while I could somewhat wrap my head around the hogushi technique because of having seen some of the 4th year students using it, weft kasuri was a complete mystery!
-Also, for the weft kasuri was all dyeing was done with indigo, which was another deciding factor for me.
+I chose weft kasuri because it is a very traditional Japanese technique, and because while I could somewhat wrap my head around hogushi weaving (because of having seen some of the 4th year students working on it), weft kasuri was a complete mystery to me!
+For the weft kasuri all dyeing (both warp and weft) was done with indigo, which was another deciding factor for me.
 We had dyed our warp with indigo for a previous project, but I really wanted to get a better grasp at it.

 It turns out that weft kasuri is much more simple than I thought!
-The patterns it creates look complicated, and weaving them is quite slow and requires a lot of attention, but the overall method is quite simple.
-The basic idea is that depending on the measurements of the weft bundle, a simple tie wrap (which one would expect to yield a rectangular pattern) can produce either block, angular or curvy patterns on the loom.
+The patterns it creates look complicated, and weaving them is quite slow and requires a lot of attention, but the overall method is really quite simple.
+The basic idea is that a simple tie-dye pattern on the weft yarn (which one would expect to yield a rectangular pattern, or no specific pattern at all) can produce either block, angular or curvy patterns on the loom, depending on how the weft was measured.
 Let’s see how!

 We were taught three main “methods” of making a pattern: no.1 being a block-design pattern, where a weft bundle matching the fabric width is made, and sections of the weft bundle are tied in one or more places.
 The dyed weft is woven to the fabric as is, producing rectangular blocks of different width and length depending on the tying.
 I have no samples of this, as we already used this technique in the warp kasuri course.